 The Dickey Center, together with the Tucker Foundation, administers the Richard D. Lombard '53 Public Service Fellowship program.
-The Lombard Fund supports up to a dozen recent graduates, including the professional schools, each year to undertake volunteer community service projects in the United States and around the world.
+The Lombard Fund supports up to a dozen recent graduates, including the professional schools, each year to undertake public service projects in the United States and around the world.

-Graduating seniors and first-year alumni may be awarded up to $15,000 for 6-month (minimum) or longer (one year maximum) service projects.
+Graduating seniors and first-year alumni may be awarded up to $15,000 for 6-month (minimum) to one year (maximum) service projects.
 Fellows may serve in the United States or abroad.

 Applications will be assessed by the Lombard Fellowship Selection Committee which is composed of the Director of the Dickey Center, the Dean of the Tucker Foundation, and two members of the Lombard family.